yasha-user/yasha-user/README.md

 #### I am backend and frontend developer
 - 🌍 I'm based in Krasnodar, Russia ☔🔥🕑
 - 📢 I'm speaking preferably english 🖋🏄‍♂️💧
-- 💧🔭 I'm currently learning Java and databases and rarely commit anything, because Java is yet too new to me 🕑🕑
+- 💧🔭 I'm currently learning Java and React 🕑🕑
-- 👀🏀 I’m interested in backend development 👁👁💻🏹🎯⚡
+- 👀🏀 I’m more interested in backend development, but i can be helpful on frontend side too 👁👁💻🏹🎯⚡
 - 📦🖊 My email is hemimoneycash@gmail.com and telegram is @yasha_tester 👾🐬🐬🦈🤖
 - 📣⚖ Some projects im working on aren't displayed in my profile activity (as i commit not only to the main branch), but im mostly consistent with my activity ⏰⏲

 <!--- - 🐱‍👤🐱‍👤 I’m currently learning backend and frontend development 🏀🥇🔗🏌️‍♂️🏌️‍♀️ --->

 <h3>About me</h3>
- I'm a 21 yo. web developer working mostly in Javascript and its frameworks.
+ I'm a 22 yo. web developer working mostly in Javascript (React, Vite, Express), SQL (MySQL or Postgres) and Java (with JSP).
 I strive to make products im working on highly intuitive, good-loking and scalable.
 I follow principles of clean code, strive to make design straightforward, laconic, and engage in building important functionality and learning new technologies.
 I apreciate communication of great quality and improve my skills.
 I'm free to contact and ready to cooperate.
-My contacts are displayed in this Readme file and in the list of links under my github avatar.
-My repositories are available under this Readme file.
+My contacts are displayed in this README file and in the list of links under my github avatar.
+My repositories are available under this README file.